Aedes aegypti: Genetic modification

 Another proposed method consists in using radiation to sterilize male larvae so that when they mate, they produce no progeny.
 Male mosquitoes do not bite or spread disease.

 Using CRISPR/Cas9 based genome editing to engineer the genome of Aedes aegypti genes like ECFP (enhanced cyan fluorescent protein), Nix (male-determining factor gene), Aaeg-wtrw (Ae. aegypti water witch locus), Kmo (kynurenine 3-monoxygenase), loqs (loquacious), r2d2 (r2d2 protein), ku70 (ku heterodimer protein gene) and lig4 (ligase4) were targeted to modify the genome of Aedes aegypti.
 The new mutant will become incapable of pathogen transmission or result in population control.

 Infection with Wolbachia

 In 2016 research into the use of a bacterium called Wolbachia as a method of biocontrol was published showing that invasion of Ae. aegypti by the endosymbiotic bacteria allows mosquitos to be resistant to certain arboviruses such as dengue fever and Zika virus strains currently circulating.
 In 2017 Alphabet, Inc. started the Debug Project to infect males of this species with Wolbachia bacteria, interrupting the reproductive cycle of these animals.

 Fungus infection

-Fungal species Erynia conica (from the family Entomophthoraceae) infects (and kills) two types of mosquitos; Aedes aegypti and also, Culex restuans.
-Studies on the fungus have been carried out, on its potiential use as a biological control of the mosquitos.
+Fungal species Erynia conica (from the family Entomophthoraceae) infects (and kills) two types of mosquitos: Aedes aegypti and Culex restuans.
+Studies on the fungus have been carried out on its potiential use as a biological control of the mosquitos.